gnif/LookingGlass/doc/install.rst

 Configuration Files
 ~~~~~~~~~~~~~~~~~~~

-By default the application will look for and load the config files in
+By default, the application will look for and load the config files in
-the following locations
+the following locations:

 -  /etc/looking-glass-client.ini
 -  ~/.looking-glass-client.ini